This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Here are the answers to some of the most frequently asked questions about homemade cinnamon rolls:

 There’s no difference between the two.
 It’s just a name preference—however, a cinnamon roll and a sticky bun are different.
-Cinnamon rolls have a vanilla or cream cheese icing, where sticky buns have nuts and a brown sugar glaze.
+Cinnamon rolls have vanilla or cream cheese icing, whereas sticky buns have nuts and a brown sugar glaze.

 I proof my dough in a warm oven.
-I turn my oven on to warm (170 degrees); once hot, I cut it off before placing my dough in.
-This technique is a great way to proof bread in the winter or when it’s cold out.
+I turn my oven on to warm (170 degrees); I cut it off once hot before placing my dough in.
+This technique is a great way to help dough rise in the winter or when it’s cold out.

-Another technique is to place your bread inside on the top rack, fill a pan with boiling water on the bottom rack, and close the oven door.
+Another technique is to place your bread on the top rack, fill a pan with boiling water on the bottom shelf, and close the oven door.
 The residual heat will keep the oven warm.

 Breakfast Ideas: